WiktorSusfal/dynamic_list_of_widgets_pyqt5/README.md

 # dynamic_list_of_widgets_pyqt5
-PyQt5 custom widget to store custom given elements in the form of list
+PyQt5 custom widget to store custom given elements in the form of list.
+Presentation video (of version 1.0): https://www.youtube.com/watch?v=OIqxCw0OQ4k

 # Modules:
 - DLW_GUIList.py - contains classes related to dynamic list and items for the list